mkohler/cython_swig/README.rst

 .. class:: handout

     The first case is the most straight-forward.
 The import statement caused the Python interpreter to load a .pyc file into memory.
-PYC files contain architecture-neutral python byte-codes.
+I'm sure you've seen PYC files before.
+They contain architecture-neutral python byte-codes.
 This is _pure_ python code.

 import datetime
 ===============